Workshop Convenes All Eight Countries in UNICEF’s Regional Office for South Asia

 “Our colleagues from Sangwari in Chhattisgarh, India, and the Kathmandu Institute of Child Health were able to lead with their experiences,” said Neil Gupta, policy director for both the NCDI Poverty Network and the Center for Integration Science in Global Health Equity.
 “There was a real enthusiasm among the other countries to get PEN-Plus started or to do more of the technical-level work needed to ensure that childhood NCDs are included in their policy frameworks.”

-Photos and video courtesy of UNICEF ROSA
+Photo and video courtesy of the UNICEF Regional Office for South Asia

 Previous